The Best Sportsbooks to Bet NFL Teasers: Odds Comparison, Rules, More

 You’ve probably heard about the success of Wong teaser pieces this NFL season.
-Certain teasers (through key numbers of 3 and 7) hit at a greater rate than what it costs to buy the points you’re getting, and they’ve been red-hot to start the year (Seahawks +8.5 against the Rams not withstanding).
+Certain teasers (moving the spread through the key numbers of 3 and 7) hit at a greater rate than what it costs to buy the points you’re getting.
+Teasers like -7.5 to -1.5, or +2.5 to +8.5.

 But don’t go rushing to bet these teasers without understanding if you’re getting a fair price.